Don't use an anger test: Read these 5 key signs instead

 It is possible to get your anger under control.
 With help, you can learn to manage your anger healthily.
 It may be time to seek help for your anger problem if you identify with any of the above signs.
 Reach out to a professional who can help you get to the root of the issue and develop positive strategies.

-We are Coaching & Clinical Psychologists with extensive experience helping people conquer anger and a range of wellbeing and performance issues at home and in the workplace.
-Read more about our work, watch practical skills videos or browse other articles.
+We are performance & wellbeing specialists with extensive experience helping people conquer anger and a range of other issues at home and in the workplace.
+Read more about our work or browse other articles.
 Get in touch anytime.

 References